Address Function in Excel

-Till now we have seen how the reference of a cell can be derived using the Address Function in excel but what if we are interested in the value stored in the excel address of cell.
+Till now we have seen how the reference of a cell can be derived using the Address Function in excel but what if we are interested in the value stored in the excel address of cells.
 How we can get the actual value through the reference.
-The Indirect function would help us with above questions.
+The Indirect function would help us with the above questions.

 Indirect Function Formula

 Reference: Is the reference of an excel address of the cell

 Ref_type: [Optional] Is a logical value that specifies the style of reference, R1C1 -style =False; A1 -style= True or omitted.

 Passing the address using Indirect Function

 The below spreadsheet shows a further example in which using INDIRECT function we can get the value for the cell reference passed in the Indirect function.